Marketing and Communications

 Andrea worked for the international aid and development organization, Mennonite Central Committee, for the next 13 years, first in Akron, Pa., and then in Whitesburg, Ky., as program coordinator.
 In Akron, her responsibilities for MCC included writer/editor in the communications department, and assistant director of young adult programs.
 The roles afforded opportunity to visit MCC programming in Europe, southern Africa, Central America, the Caribbean, Canada and across the United States.

 From 2000 to 2003 Andrea was content manager for EMU’s website.
-Then she worked as a planning analyst for Rockingham Memorial Hospital in Harrisonburg in strategic planning and new business development.
+She then worked as a planning analyst for Rockingham Memorial Hospital in Harrisonburg in strategic planning and new business development.
 She returned to EMU in 2006 as marketing/communications director, where she gives oversight to a team of eight staff members who tell the story of EMU.

-Marcy brings nearly 15 years of publishing and online media knowledge to her role.
+Marcy brings 15 years of publishing and online media knowledge to her role.
 Originally from southwestern Pennsylvania, she honed her writing skills as a newspaper reporter in Pittsburgh before shifting to online writing and content management of websites.
 She managed IA and content for several corporations in the Ft.
 Lauderdale/Miami area before relocating to the Shenandoah Valley in 2001.
+She began work in EMU’s marketing department in early 2004.

 Marcy attends a non-denominational church but is also an active member of Virginia Mennonite Conference.
 She lives in Shenandoah County with her husband, two children and her father and works from her home office on Tuesdays and Thursdays.
-She is pursuing an MBA in her spare time and also enjoying seminary coursework in theology and peacebuilding.
+She is pursuing a masters in digital communication and also enjoys seminary coursework in theology and peacebuilding.

 Originally from Illinois, Lindsey moved to Harrisonburg, Va., to attend EMU in 2003.
 During college, she gained experience in various areas of communication, including writing, photography, graphic design, and focusing on video.
 She has worked on editing and producing dvds for several events, including four Mennonite conventions and LEAP.
 She was the video director at the Mennonite convention in Pittsburgh.
 In her spare time, Lindsey enjoys playing the guitar, bicycling, and cooking.